 At Northwest Health Foundation, we track our giving to communities of color, including immigrants and refugees; disability groups; culturally-specific, multi-cultural and disability-led organizations; and 501(c)(4) organizations.
+We also track our giving across geographies.
 This holds us accountable to our equity priorities and helps guide our relationship building and future grantmaking.

 Large vs. Small Grants

-3 out of every 5 grants, and more than 4 out of every 5 grant dollars, went to communities of color in 2017.
+67% of our grants and 84% of our grant dollars went to communities of color in 2018.

-1 out of every 10 grants, and 1 out of every 20 grant dollars, went to disability communities in 2017.
+8% of our grants and 8% of our grant dollars went to disability communities in 2018.

 By giving to both 501(c)(3) and 501(c)(4) organizations, we use all the tools we have in our toolbox to improve health for everyone in Oregon and Southwest Washington.

 Northwest Health Foundation asks grant applicants to identify whether their program or organization is culturally-specific, cross-racial or multi-cultural, and/or disability-led.
 Definitions for these terms can be found here.